🚀 Getting Started with Python for Selenium Automation – Installations, Setup & Best Practices (Beginner Guide)

 👉 Why Python for Selenium?

-🔧 How to Install Python:python --version
+🔧 How to Install Python:

 Python is clean, readable, has great community support, and works beautifully with Selenium for test automation.